-January 17, 2017 - Invitations to Visiting Day will be sent to selected candidates.
+Late January 2024 - Invitations to interview will be sent to selected candidates.
 Interviews will be on Zoom.

-March 3, 2017 - Offers of admissions will be sent to those applicants who have been selected for admissions.
+Early March 2024 - Offers of admissions will be sent to those applicants who have been selected for admission.

-The Biology Graduate Group cooperates with the Biomedical Graduate Studies (BGS) program in the University of Pennsylvania Medical School but is administratively and financially distinct from BGS.
-If applying to both programs, then an application must be submitted to each program.
+The Biology Graduate Group cooperates with the Biomedical Graduate Studies (BGS) program in the University of Pennsylvania Perelman School of Medicine but is administratively and financially distinct from BGS.
+If applying to both programs, an application must be submitted to each program.
 Applicants may wish to review each program to see which program best serves their research interests before applying.